 What is an Independent Contractor?

-Law.com defines an independent contractor as an entity or person who performs services for another entity or person and is paid per a contractual agreement.
-Independent contractors provide their own equipment and decide for themselves when and where to perform the work.
-Unlike regular full-time employees, they do not receive benefits such as health insurance and retirement plans and are not entitled to worker’s compensation coverage.
+An independent contractor as an entity or person who performs services for another entity or person and is paid per a contractual agreement.
+Independent contractors provide their own equipment and decide for themselves when and where they'll perform the work.
+Unlike regular full-time employees, they don't receive benefits such as health insurance and retirement plans.
+They're not entitled to worker’s compensation coverage.

 They are most commonly self-employed vendors such as website developers, graphic designers, construction workers, consultants, accountants or real estate agents.